kriszyp/xstyle/README.md

 # Using Xstyle CSS

-Once you have loaded the xstyle script/module, you can begin to use xstyle's extensible CSS.
+Once you have loaded the xstyle script/module, you can begin to use xstyle's extensible CSS, making use of new definitions to develop your application within CSS.

 ## New Definitions

-The key building block in xstyle is an extension for creating new definitions for things like user defined properties.
-In traditional CSS, all properties, functions, and other constructs are defined by the browser, and stylesheet rules are limited to to using these predefined properties.
+The key building block in xstyle is an extension for creating new definitions for features like user defined properties.
+In traditional CSS, all properties, functions, and other constructs are defined by the browser, and stylesheet rules are limited to using these predefined properties.
 In xstyle, new properties, functions, and other elements can be defined with extensible meaning.
 New definitions may be used as shims (to fill in for standard properties on other browsers), they may be compositions of other properties, or entirely new concepts.